juristr/juristr.github.com-draft/content/blog/2013-12-06-nprogress-splash-screen.md

 While single-page JavaScript apps tend to be more dynamic and usually more interactive from the user point of view, they also most often have a longer startup time compared to more classic, server-side rendered apps.
 That's usually where progress indicators and splash screens come into play.

-{% assign message = "IMPORTANT: I was naive.
+{{<warn-notice message="IMPORTANT: I was naive.
 Using progress bars is an antipattern and should be avoided.
-Rather try to optimize startup using strategies such as code splitting, lazy loading, caching with service workers, or even pre-rendering on the server." %}
+Rather try to optimize startup using strategies such as code splitting, lazy loading, caching with service workers, or even pre-rendering on the server." >}}
-{% include warn-notice.html %}

 Obviously, the focus should clearly lie in optimizing the startup time to the maximum possible in order to avoid having the need for a splash screen at all.
 But as we all know that doesn't always work out.